WMadaraChamudini/Weather-App/README.md

 ## Description

-The Weather Dashboard is a comprehensive weather application that provides real-time weather information, forecasts, and air quality data for cities worldwide.
-Built with a modern tech stack featuring an ASP.NET Core Web API backend and a responsive vanilla JavaScript frontend, this application offers an intuitive user experience with advanced features like GPS location detection, search history, favorite cities management, and customizable themes.
+The Weather Dashboard is a comprehensive weather application that provides real-time weather information, forecasts and air quality data for cities worldwide.
+Built with a modern tech stack featuring an ASP.NET Core Web API backend and a responsive React frontend, this application offers an intuitive user experience with advanced features like GPS location detection, search history, favorite cities management and customizable themes.

 **Perfect for users who want detailed weather information with a clean, modern interface and advanced functionality beyond basic weather apps.**

 ## 🌟 Features

 ### Core Weather Features
-- **Current Weather Data** - Real-time temperature, conditions, and weather icons
+- **Current Weather Data** - Real-time temperature, conditions and weather icons
 - **5-Day Forecast** - Extended weather predictions with daily breakdowns
 - **Global City Search** - Search weather for any city worldwide
 - **GPS Auto-Location** - Automatic location detection and weather fetch